wzwvv/DBConformer/README.md

 Commercial use, including use in commercial products, services, or clinical/commercial deployment, is not permitted without prior written permission from the authors.

-If you use this code or DBConformer in your research, please cite our paper and acknowledge this repository.
+If you use this code or DBConformer in your research, please cite our paper.
 For commercial licensing inquiries, please contact Ziwei Wang at [vivi@hust.edu.cn].

 ## 🙌 Acknowledgments